Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ::

-   usage: ANNOgesic.py snp [-h] [--samtools_path SAMTOOLS_PATH]
+    usage: annogesic snp [-h] [--samtools_path SAMTOOLS_PATH]
                          [--bcftools_path BCFTOOLS_PATH] [--bam_type BAM_TYPE]
                          [--program PROGRAM [PROGRAM ...]]
-                           [--fasta_path FASTA_PATH]
-                           [--tex_bam_path TEX_BAM_PATH]
+                         [--fasta_path FASTA_PATH] [--tex_bam_path TEX_BAM_PATH]
                          [--frag_bam_path FRAG_BAM_PATH] [--quality QUALITY]
                          [--read_depth READ_DEPTH]
                          [--indel_fraction INDEL_FRACTION]
                          [project_path]

     positional arguments:
       project_path          Path of the project folder.
-If none is given the current directory is used.
+If none is given, the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --samtools_path SAMTOOLS_PATH
                             If you want to assign the path of samtools, please assign here.
       --bcftools_path BCFTOOLS_PATH
                             If you want to assign the path of bcftools, please assign here.
       --bam_type BAM_TYPE, -t BAM_TYPE
                             Please assign the type of BAM.
 If your BAM file is mapping to reference genome and you want to know the difference between refenece genome and target genome, plase keyin 'reference'.
-If your BAM file already mapped to target genome and you want to check the genome sequence has SNP or not, please keyin 'target' --program PROGRAM [PROGRAM ...], -p PROGRAM [PROGRAM ...]
+If your BAM file already mapped to target genome and you want to check the genome sequence has SNP or not, please keyin 'target'.
+      --program PROGRAM [PROGRAM ...], -p PROGRAM [PROGRAM ...]
                             Please assign the program for detecting SNP of
                             transcript: 1: calculate with BAQ, 2: calculate without BAQ, 3: calculate with extend BAQ.
 You can assign more than 1 program.
-For example: 1 2 3 --fasta_path FASTA_PATH, -f FASTA_PATH
+For example: 1 2 3.
+      --fasta_path FASTA_PATH, -f FASTA_PATH
                             The path of fasta folder.
       --tex_bam_path TEX_BAM_PATH, -tw TEX_BAM_PATH
                             The path of tex+/- wig folder.
 If you want to use tex treated and untreated bam files, please assign the path.
-Or it will not combine the bam files --frag_bam_path FRAG_BAM_PATH, -fw FRAG_BAM_PATH
+      --frag_bam_path FRAG_BAM_PATH, -fw FRAG_BAM_PATH
                             The path of fragmented wig folder.
 If you want to use fragmented bam files, please assign the path.
-Or it will not combine the bam files
       --quality QUALITY, -q QUALITY
-                           The min quality which consider a real snp.
-Default is 20
+                            The minimum quality which consider a real snp.
+Default is 20.
       --read_depth READ_DEPTH, -d READ_DEPTH
                             The minimum read depth, below to it will be excluded. default is 5 * number of BAM files,if the cutoff higher than 40, it will use 40.
       --indel_fraction INDEL_FRACTION, -imf INDEL_FRACTION
                             The fraction of maximum read depth, which support insertion of deletion.
-Default is 0.5
+Default is 0.5.

 - Output files